code-rhapsodie/ezdataflow-bundle/README.md

 1. This button allows you to define the one-shot job (see below).
 1. This column shows the number of objects that have been processed.
-1. Click on the question mark for display the job details.
+1. Click on the question mark to display the job details.

 Details of one-shot job: